Noted by the International Association of Conference Interpreters (AIIC) as one of the top programs in the world.

-Our conference interpretation master’s program trains you for this career, preparing you to interpret in two modes: consecutive and simultaneous.
+Our MA in Conference Interpretation program trains you for this career, preparing you to interpret in two modes: consecutive and simultaneous.

 |In consecutive interpretation, the interpreter listens to a speech, takes notes, and renders the speech into the target language.
 Speech and interpretation generally occur in segments 10-15 minutes in length.
 The speaker speaks and then the interpreter speaks…then the speaker...then the interpreter.||In simultaneous interpretation, a speech is simultaneously interpreted into one or more languages.
 The interpreter listens to the speech and transmits the interpreted version, with only a second or two of delay, often via headset, to meeting or conference participants.|